Area 7th – 12th graders! SKC Students! Community Members!

-In collaboration with our partners, Tech4Good@SKC’s Data Jam offers students a variety of data sets relevant to the health of our community, whether issues with land, air, water, food, and/or living beings.
+In collaboration with our partners, Tech4Good@SKC’s Game Jam offers students a variety of data sets relevant to the health of our community, whether issues with land, air, water, food, and/or living beings.

 What stories about our community’s health can you tell with data?

-Fall Data Jam: On Saturday, November 3rd in the SKC Joe McDonald gym, students (and teachers) will gather to get inspired, choose from a variety of Community Health Challenge data sets, understand the Data Jam process, and begin to explore, collaborate, & create with Tech4Good staff and partners!
+Fall Game Jam: On Saturday, November 3rd in the Robert DePoe III Building at SKC, students (and teachers) will gather to get inspired, choose from a variety of Community Health Challenge data sets, understand the Data Jam process, and begin to explore, collaborate, & create with Tech4Good staff and partners!

 Designed to engage and support students to meet Montana OPI and Next Generation Science Standards through arts/design immersion, Tech4Good Data Jam Challenges features: